2lag/edit/README.md

 todo :
 - finish functionality for :
 - - File
+- - - Open
-- - - Open // test and make sure this works
+- - - - Test and make sure it works ( with [these](https://github.com/arc80/plywood/tree/9c606056faf89f0918b81f5af09c23fefaf9a12d/repos/plywood/src/apps/AutodetectTest/tests) )
 - - - Save
+- - - - Open edit control as long as open edit control doesn't exist & do editproc for it
+- - - - When enter pressed and path valid, copy text to file specified by user
 - do functionality for :
 - - Tools
 - - - Macro